Massive winter storm brings frigid temps, snow and ice to US

 Power outages have left more than 1.4 million homes and businesses in the dark, according to the website PowerOutage, which tracks utility reports.

-And nearly 3,900 flights within, into or out of the U.S. were canceled Friday, according to the tracking site FlightAware, causing more mayhem as travelers try to make it home for the holidays.
+And more than 4,100 flights within, into or out of the U.S. were canceled Friday, according to the tracking site FlightAware, causing more mayhem as travelers try to make it home for the holidays.
 Some airports, including Seattle-Tacoma International Airport, closed runways.

 The huge storm stretched from border to border.
 In Canada, WestJet canceled all flights Friday at Toronto Pearson International Airport, beginning at 9 a.m.
 And in Mexico, migrants waited near the U.S. border in unusually cold temperatures as they awaited a U.S. Supreme Court decision on whether and when to lift pandemic-era restrictions that prevent many from seeking asylum.